tomthe/socsim/docs/README.md

     Determines how suitors from other ***groups*** are treated in determining suitability for marriage.
 When ego is having a marriage event executed, s/he inspects everyone on the marriage queue of the opposite sex.
-A value of <span class="upright">`  `</span> between 0 and 1 is taken as the probability that a potential spouse who is a member of a *different* group from that of ego will be rejected.
+A value of <span class="upright">`endogamy`</span>
+    between 0 and 1 is taken as the probability that a potential spouse who is a member of a *different* group from that of ego will be rejected.
 A value of 1 therefore implies *endogamy* while a value of 0 implies that group membership will not matter with respect to marriage.
-A value of <span class="upright">`  `</span> between -1 and 0 is taken as the negative of the probability that a potential spouse from the **same group** will be rejected.
+A value of <span class="upright">`endogamy`</span> between -1 and 0 is taken as the negative of the probability that a potential spouse from the **same group** will be rejected.
 A value of -1 therefore enforces complete *exogamy* – all suitors of ego’s own group will be rejected with probability 1.

     The default value is 0 implies “radnomogamy” meaning that group membership is not considered when evaluating potential spouses.